 Boyer first appeared on the Veterans Committee ballot in 2003.
 At the time, the Hall had decided to open the voting to all living Hall of Famers.
 If getting a new inductee was the goal, the plan did not work.
 Of the 81 votes cast, Gil Hodges got the most (with 50); 50 out of 82 is good (62%) but not good enough when 75% is required.
 On this ballot, Boyer received just 11 votes.
 It was much of the same in 2007 when Boyer got 9 out of 84 votes.

-Boyer has been on two additional Eras Committee ballots in the past decade.
-However, in both 2012 and 2015, he received so few votes that the total support he received was not reported publicly.
+Boyer has been on three additional Eras Committee ballots in the last 13 years.
+However, on all three ballots (2012, 2015, and 2022, he received so few votes that the total support he received was not reported publicly.

 Why Ken Boyer has Received No Hall of Fame Support